Bilal Humeidan

 Declaring Major

-Review course listings by area (Middle East, South Asia) and the major requirements.
-The major requirements are described above or on the Declaration of Major Advising Form that you can download here, or obtain from the MESALC department bulletin board on the first floor of New Cabell Hall.
+2. Review course listings by area (Middle East, South Asia) and the major requirements.
+The major requirements are described above.

 “The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found at http://records.ureg.virginia.edu/index.php.”